Perfect 2-colorings of Hamming graphs: Constructions of perfect colorings

 \subsection{Covering-based constructions}

-In this paragraph, we consider a series of constructions that allow to get perfect colorings of a Hamming graph on the base of perfect colorings of a smaller Hamming graph.
-All these constructions are based on graph coverings.
-In order to describe them, it is convenient to present Hamming graphs as Cayley graphs.
+In this section, we consider a series of constructions that allow us to obtain perfect colorings of a Hamming graph on the base of perfect colorings of a smaller Hamming graph.
+All these constructions utilize graph coverings.
+In order to describe them, it is convenient to represent Hamming graphs as Cayley graphs.